No objective is achieved without goal setting and reflecting on progress.

 The goal setting of a backward plan must be backed up by reflecting in each target moment on how you are doing.
-Reflecting should involve an analysis of why you did or did not achieve your target by the date.
+Reflecting should involve an analysis of why you did or did not achieve your target by that date.
 If you didn’t achieve your target, you should be working out what factors got in your way and then re-plan accordingly in order to prevent a re-occurrence.
-If you could prevent those factors effecting your next target, take action and do so as remember a good plan influences what you do today.
-Likewise if you achieved your target or more than it, make sure to analyze why that happened, as the factors that helped your team be more productive are things you want to plan in to repeat.
+If you could prevent those factors effecting your next target, take action now as a good plan influences what you do today.
+Likewise if you achieved your target or more than it, make sure to analyze why that happened, as the factors that helped your team be more productive are things you want to plan in to deliberately repeat.

 If you don’t achieve a target, stop and reflect on why and then take action and replan.

 Simple technological tools to help you reflect in the set sub target moments are critical.
 A simple one is a self-made google survey form, set up to go out before the targets dates to your team members.
 This form should ask them to record how they are doing with their numerical goals but also more importantly asking them to reflect on why or why not they are on target and to give feedback on the non-tangible elements so that nothing will come as a surprise.
 A great manager will review these forms and look for trends that might require action or attention in order to keep the team on track and, as needed, re plan.